 Useful Links: Adverse Events Reporting and Medical enquiries

-These complications from flu could include bronchitis or pneumonia, a higher risk of hospitalisation2 or it could make their existing health condition worse3.
+These complications from flu could include pneumonia2, a higher risk of hospitalisation or even death,3 or it could make their existing health condition worse3.

 Protecting yourself and the people you care for from flu